Jessica Lane, Rush Soccer Coach

-Can you share a bit about your work with children?
+Can you share a bit about your work with/in support of children?

-How does creativity and play factor into your coaching?
+How does creativity and play factor into your thinking, work, and beliefs?

-Do you have any advice you’d like to share with others on how to incorporate more play into their teachings/curriculum?
+Do you have any advice you’d like to share with others on how to incorporate more play into their curriculum, education, tech?

 Pat is the executive director and co-founder of Let's Play America and play advocate for both children and adults.